GNOME/at-spi2-core/README.md

   modern C bindings like [GDBusConnection][GDBus] were available, so there is a lot of hand-written IPC here.

+* Documentation for the Gitlab [Continuous Integration pipeline](devel-docs/gitlab-ci.md).

 ## Historical note

 Versions 1.x of AT-SPI were based on [CORBA][CORBA] for inter-process communication (IPC),